opencv/opencv/modules/ml/doc/random_trees.rst

 -----------------
 .. c:function:: double CvRTrees::predict(  const CvMat* sample,  const CvMat* missing=0 ) const

-    Predicts the output for the input sample.
+    Predicts the output for an input sample.

-The input parameters of the prediction method are the same as in ``CvDTree::predict`` , but the return value type is different.
+The input parameters of the prediction method are the same as in ``CvDTree::predict``  but the return value type is different.
 This method returns the cumulative result from all the trees in the forest (the class that receives the majority of voices, or the mean of the regression function estimates).

 .. index:: CvRTrees::get_var_importance